 90. Conduct one-day discussion and consultation on the issues on Indigenous women by CEDAW Committee for upcoming General Recommendation on Indigenous Women

-91.We acknowledge the work ofCEDAW Committee and its progressive efforts for ensuring the rights of women however to reflect Indigenous Women's rights as distinct rights connecting with collective rights, we request to invite an expert from the UNPFII, EMRIP and SR on IPs to hold a dialogue during CEDAW session.
+91.We acknowledge the work ofCEDAW Committee and its progressive efforts for ensuring the rights of women, however to reflect Indigenous Women's rights as distinct rights connecting with collective rights, we request to invite an expert from the UNPFII, EMRIP and SR on IPs to hold a dialogue during CEDAW session.

 92. Ensure Indigenous women's representation in the CEDAW committee to acknowledge diversity of women.